davlop/Hottest/README.md

 Hottest is the perfect app for spicy food lovers!
 Hottest lets you search and buy spicy products, from hot sauces to the hottest peppers and snacks.
 Hottest is all about hot food.

+🌶 Search the hottest products - With Hottest, you can find tons of spicy food.
+From sauces to peppers or snacks.
+You can search by heat level, category, type of pepper, top products, recommended...

+≡ Get product details - You can find everything about a hot product.
+Images, description, ingredients, heat level...

+﹩Buy hot food - Hottest will give you a list of sellers and an approximate price for each spicy product so you can buy them!

+♥ Save your favorites - Did you find any spicy sauce you like?
+Save it to your favorites for later

+🟊 Rate-based - Rate products and see what other users have rated

 ## Technology
 - 100% Kotlin
 - Followed MVVM + Repository architectural pattern